-The DMO's Training and Development policy aims to ensure that its staff have the right skills to meet its objectives.
-In response to developments in regulatory best practice, in particular in the area of market conduct, the DMO organised focused training sessions in 2014.
-These sessions were delivered in conjunction with regulators and external advisers and were aimed at helping front office staff better understand the regulatory environment in which the DMO's market counterparties operate.
+The DMO's Training and Development policy is designed to help ensure that staff have the right skills to meet its objectives.
+In response to developments in regulatory best practice, the DMO organised focused training sessions in 2015 covering the Escalation and Whistleblowing Policies.